isabellajchiara/GSPathways/README.md

 # These scripts simulate three breeding cycles.
-They are used to investigate when to select parents for the next cycle in a GS scenario, and which generation to include in model training.
+They are used to investigate when to select parents for the next cycle in a GS scenario, and which generation(s) to include in model training.

 To run replications of the simultion, use the "RunReplicationsMC.R" Script.
 This script will collect genetic values, model performance, and variance data.